Neural Lattice Reduction: A Self-Supervised Geometric Deep Learning Approach: Method

 \section{Method}

-Our goal is deploying (geometric) deep learning in order to approximate lattice reduction.
-To this end, we design a model of the form $\varphi: \GL_n(\mathbb{R}) \rightarrow \GL_n(\mathbb{Z})$, where the input represents a basis $B$ of a lattice, while the output represents the base-change unimodular matrix $Q$.
-The objective of the model on a datapoint $B$ is minimizing the (logarithmic) orthogonality defect of the reduced basis $B' = B \varphi(B)$ i.e., the loss is
+Our goal is to deploy (geometric) deep learning in order to approximate lattice reduction.
+To this end, we design a model of the form

+where the input represents a basis $B$ of a lattice, while the output represents the base-change unimodular matrix $Q$.
+The objective of the model on a datapoint $B$ is minimizing the (logarithmic) orthogonality defect of the reduced basis $B' = B \varphi(B)$ i.e., the loss is:

 where $\theta$ represents the parameters of $\varphi$.
-Note that $\deter(B') = \deter(BQ) = \deter(B)$ is constant and, therefore, is not optimized.
-In the following, we discuss two challenges related to to the design of the model: outputting unimodular matrices and incorporating the symmetries of lattice reduction.
+As mentioned before, the determinant in the above expression is independent of the basis ($\textnormal{det}(B') = \textnormal{det}(B)$) and therefore does not need to be optimized.
+In the following, we discuss two challenges related to the design of the model: outputting unimodular matrices and incorporating the symmetries of lattice reduction.
+Figure \ref{fig:neural_lattice_reduction_overview} provides an overview of the method.